Those Bad Drawing Days

 Right.
 So what are my problems here?

-- I can’t seem to get used to the texture of this paper.
-I haven’t found a ‘style’ of drawing that suits it yet.
+• Maybe you’re not used to the texture of this paper.
+You haven’t found a ‘style’ of drawing that suits it yet.

-- Not controlling my pencils well enough on this paper.
+• Not controlling your pencils well enough on the paper.

-- Getting stressed and into a negative emotional state and deliberately messing up my drawings.
+• Getting stressed and into a negative emotional state and deliberately messing up your drawings.

-- Overworking drawings so that they seem stiff and generally making a mess.
-Instead of taking my time and really observing.
+• Overworking drawings so that they seem stiff and generally making a mess.
+Instead of taking your time and really observing.

-- Screwing up my proportions.
+• Screwing up your proportions.
 Constantly going off the page.
 Lack of planning and layout.

-- Not leaving the drawing alone.
+• Not leaving the drawing alone.
 Same as overworking.
-I should just leave a line as it is and move on to the next.
+Just leave a line as it is and move on to the next.
 So getting the right tone the first time around is important.

-- Forgetting about my structural basics.
+• Forgetting about structural basics.
 Drawing features first instead of anatomical structure.